Coping with Grief

 Accolades – “Sengali” attended Doolittle Grammar School, and Holy Angel Catholic School in Chicago.
 He was a member of the Black Elephants, Executive Director - Kenwood Oaklawn Community Organization (KOCO), Chief spokesman for Black P. Stone Nation, received 20 Year Commemoration Award of Appreciation for his contribution in advancing the role of blacks and other minorities in Chicago's construction industry.
 After moving to CT, he became the minister for the Outreach Program at Horace Bushnell Church and the Robert Mack Center; he also worked for Upper Albany (UACO).
 He received certificate of status as a Commissioned Worker in the United Church of Christ.
 He worked as a Property Manager for Greater Hartford Realty on Garden Street for 30 years, helping people find affordable housing.

-in memory of Leonard Sengali Dickerson, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Leonard Sengali Dickerson, please visit our floral store.